escottgoodwin/lango-trans-de/README.md

 The parameters one can adjust are located in the main() function.

 corpus_url: url of article corpus

 lang: native language of the corpus

 model_name: name of Doc2Vec model generated and saved

 days: number of days of browsing history to use

 cluster_num: number of clusters to use in clustering the browser history vectors.
-This represents the latent areas of interest in the browsing history. pop_percent = percentage to us
+This represents the latent areas of interest in the browsing history.

-    ## numer of article recommendations for each cluster category
+pop_percent: percentage to use in selecting the x most popular number of clusters

-    rec_num = 20
+rec_num:

     ## Doc2Vec Parameters